The Lending and Secured Finance Review: Japan

 The Civil Code amendment, which took effect in April 2020, is the first fundamental amendment to Japanese contract law since its enactment in 1896.
 One of the most significant amendments is limiting the effect of contractual transfer restrictions on receivables (with the exception of bank deposits as explained in Section IV).
 Under the amended contract law, a receivable with a contractual transfer restriction can, in principle, be transferred, pledged and assigned as security even without obtaining the consent of the obligor.

-In April 2020, as we are writing this article, the biggest common concern of Japanese loan market participants is the covid-19 pandemic.
+In April 2021, at the time of writing, the biggest common concern of Japanese loan market participants is the covid-19 pandemic.
 In response to a request of the Japanese Financial Services Agency, banks are striving to provide liquidity to support borrowers to ensure the survival of their business.
 Some banks are extending commitment lines to various sectors including airlines, while others are responding flexibly to requests for amendments of existing loan terms (including extension of loan repayments).

 In terms of the loan market generally, the interest rate in Japan has been low for a long time.
 This has made it difficult for banks and other financial institutions to accomplish high profitability in the conventional lending business.
 Financial institutions are seeking new investment opportunities, and market participants may see lending activities taking place in a new sphere, despite the turbulence in the world financial markets because of the covid-19 pandemic.